What is Abuse?

-- Physical Abuse – Inflicting, or threatening to inflict, physical pain or injury on a vulnerable elder, or depriving them of a basic need.
+- Physical Abuse – Inflicting, or threatening to inflict, physical pain or injury on a vulnerable adult, or depriving them of a basic need.

-- Emotional Abuse – Inflicting mental pain, anguish, or distress on an elder person through verbal or nonverbal acts.
+- Emotional Abuse – Inflicting mental pain, anguish, or distress on a vulnerable adult through verbal or nonverbal acts.

 - Sexual Abuse – Non-consensual sexual contact of any kind.